VoltRipper

 Are electric dirt bikes street-legal in Florida?

-Florida status for Sur-Ron-class electric dirt bikes: Not street-legal as sold.
+Florida status for Sur-Ron-class electric dirt bikes: Conversion path only.
 Use the sections below for registration, allowed riding areas, helmet rules, penalties, and official sources.

 Headline status